-Marina del Rey Cycle Club is a nonprofit organization based in West Los Angeles that hosts weekly recreational bike rides and is dedicated to the promotion of safe, fun, and social cycling activities in the Southern California area.
+Marina del Rey Cycle Club, based in West Los Angeles, hosts weekly recreational bike rides and is dedicated to the promotion of safe, fun, and social cycling activities in the Southern California area.

-- Every Sunday – Meet at Helen’s Bicycle Shop, 2472 Lincoln Blvd, Marina del Rey, Sunday mornings at 7:45am for an 8:00am start.
-Routes are listed in the Ride Calendar.
+- Every Sunday – Meet at Helen’s Bicycle Shop, 2472 Lincoln Blvd, Marina del Rey, Sunday mornings at 7:45 AM for a 8:00 AM start.
+We’re usually back at Helen’s by 2:00 PM.
+Routes are listed on the Rides page.

-- Routes – Rides vary in length from 50 to 70 miles (25-35 miles for the short versions), with routes that explore all facets of the Southern California area.
-With both coastal and inland rides, MDRCC rides afford an opportunity to visit many interesting Southern California locales.
+- Routes – Rides vary in length from 50 to 70 miles, usually include some challenging medium to long climbs, and a stop along the way to refuel, for those with a food habit.
+Riders can also choose to do the short version (25-35 miles) of a ride if short on time or working up to the longer ride distance.
+With routes that explore all facets of the Southern California area, including both coastal and inland areas, MDRCC rides provide great opportunities to visit many interesting Southern California locales.

 - Other Rides – Are scheduled from time to time, generally on Saturdays and holidays.
 Check the Rides page for the current schedule.

 - New Riders – Are always welcome!
 If you’re considering joining us on a ride for the first time, check out the FAQ Page.
 You’ll find answers to most of your questions there.